wamwiki/wamwiki.github.io/content/en/docs/Contribution guidelines/_index.md

 {{% pageinfo %}}

-{{% /pageinfo %}}

-We use Hugo, an open-source static site generator that provides us with templates, content organisation in a standard directory structure, and a website generation engine.
+We use **Hugo**, an open-source static site generator.

-We write documentation pages in R-Markdown and knit them to Markdown so that Hugo can use them.
-You can also write the pages directly in Markdown, or HTML if you want.
-Hugo takes all the Markdown files, applies the theme and wraps everything up into a website.
+Hugo takes **Markdown** or **HTML** pages, applies a theme, and wraps everything up into a website.

+We prefer to write documentation pages in **R-Markdown** so that we can easily combine text, equations, R-code and R-output.
+We then knit the **R-Markdown** pages into **Markdown** so that Hugo can use them.

 All submissions, including submissions by project members, require review.
-We use GitHub pull requests for this purpose.
+We use **GitHub pull requests** for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

-If you are not familiar with Git or Github you can send your contributions by email to one of us.
+**If you are not familiar with Git, Github, R-Markdown you can send your contributions by email to wambamwiki@gmail.com.**

+{{% /pageinfo %}}

 ## Quick start

-Here's a quick guide to updating the docs.
+Here's a quick guide to updating the Reference code and tutorial pages.
 It assumes you're familiar with the GitHub workflow and you're happy to use the automated preview of your doc
 updates: